-The plans and specifications to construct the utility undergrounding improvements, and any ancillary improvements thereof, for the area generally described as Underground Utility Assessment District No. 120, (Santa Ana Avenue & Cliff Drive), describe the general nature, location and extent of the improvements for this Assessment District are referenced herein and incorporated as if attached and a part of this Report.
+The plans and specifications to construct the utility undergrounding improvements, and any ancillary improvements thereof, for the area generally described as Underground Utility Assessment District No. 120-2, (Santa Ana Avenue, Cliff Drive, the alley east of Cliff Drive, La Jolla Lane & La Jolla Drive), describe the general nature, location and extent of the improvements for this Assessment District are referenced herein and incorporated as if attached and a part of this Report.